 He can’t enter this mode if his strength is the same as what we saw at the start of the story.

-Many fans get confused between Meliodas prime and the assault mode.
+Many fans get confused between Meliodas’s prime and the assault mode.

 Meliodas prime refers to the normal Meliodas who held the Ten Commandments in the past.

-At the time he began to change into an assault the mode of his choice, he would be considered to be feared by the Gods and demons alike as was stated by Melascula who stated that it was done when Meliodas changed and broke free of her dark cocoon.
+At the time he began to change into an assault mode of his choice, he would be considered to be feared by the gods and demons alike, as was stated by Melascula, who stated that it was done when Meliodas changed and broke free of her dark cocoon.

 Meliodas Power Level In Assault Mode:

 In attack mode, Meliodas can easily manage to stand up to Escanor.
-It was only that Escanor was at his maximum level that he could attack Meliodas and ultimately win the battle.
+It was only when Escanor was at his maximum level that he could attack Meliodas and ultimately win the battle.

 Even after being severely injured, Meliodas can recuperate quickly.
-Meliodas is also able to take down Zeldris (who used to be using the power of the demon king) in addition to Estarossa without hassle, and also protect Elizabeth while at the same time.
+Meliodas is also able to take down Zeldris (who was using the power of the demon king) in addition to Estarossa without hassle, and also protect Elizabeth at the same time.